navneetha-rajan/policy-lens/README.md

   at each payer, beyond binary covered/not covered.
 - **Policy Change Tracker** — Field-level diffs with automatic classification:
   Clinical Major, Clinical Minor, Administrative, or Cosmetic
-- **AI Ask** — RAG pipeline grounded strictly in indexed policy documents.
-The LLM never answers from general knowledge.
+- **AI Ask** —  a Natural Language to SQL query translation system powered by a locally hosted LLM.
+Queries run against a normalized policy schema.
 Every response cites the source policy document ID.

 ---